-It serves to encourage more people to enter into these fields, as many of these career paths and jobs are vital to society.
+Loan forgiveness encourages more people to enter into these fields, as many of these public service job s and career paths are vital to society.
 The program seeks to financially help workers in these and related fields by providing them with student loan forgiveness after meeting specific qualifications.
 This program is one of the most well-known student loan forgiveness programs, as it has considerable benefits.
-If you are accepted for the public service loan forgiveness program, your outstanding student loan debt will be erased, leaving you free from the burden of having to pay for costly student loans.
+If you are accepted for the Public Service Loan Forgiveness program (or PSLF, for short), your outstanding student loan debt will be erased, leaving you free from the burden of having to pay for costly student loans.

-Before looking at the qualifications, it is vital to understand the numbers and data behind the public service loan forgiveness program.
-Not only may it be confusing to determine who is eligible for the public service loan forgiveness program, but those who apply may find it challenging to be accepted into the program even if they are eligible.
+Before looking at the qualifications, it is vital to understand the numbers and data behind the Public Service Loan Forgiveness program.
+Not only may it be confusing to determine who is eligible for PSLF, but those who apply may find it challenging to be accepted into the program even if they are eligible.
 According to data from the Department of Education, only about 3% of all applicants to the program get accepted.
 However, more than half of all rejected applicants were denied because they did not make 120 months of qualifying student loan payments.
 For those who were accepted, however, an average of $75,090 was forgiven in student loans.
 The program officially began in 2007, so only in 2017 were the first group of accepted applicants actually able to have their loans discharged.
-So far, as of April 2020, merely 1% of people who applied for the public service loan forgiveness program have had their student loans forgiven.
+So far, as of April 2020, only 1% of people who applied for the Public Service Loan Forgiveness program have had their student loans forgiven.

-Who Qualifies For The Program?
+Who Qualifies For PSLF?

-If you receive a W-2 form at the end of each tax year by one of the qualifying types of employers, you are considered to be employed by them and may be eligible for the public service loan forgiveness program.
+If you receive a W-2 form at the end of each tax year by one of the qualifying types of employers, you are considered to be employed by them and may be eligible for the Public Service Loan Forgiveness program.
 Luckily, it may not matter what your actual job or position is.
 As long as you work for one of the listed types of employers, you may be eligible for the program regardless of your specific job type.
 For example, if you work in a public school, it will not matter whether you are a teacher, administrator, or in another position.
 However, you must work full-time, or a minimum of 30 hours per week on average each year.
 You can find all of the qualifying services and employers listed here.

-Another set of obstacles that face those looking to qualify for public service loan forgiveness are the eligible repayment plans, as not all repayment plans qualify for the program.
-In order to maintain eligibility, you will need to be on one of the following plans: REPAYE, or Revised Pay
+Another set of obstacles that face those looking to qualify for Public Service Loan Forgiveness are the eligible repayment plans, as not all repayment plans qualify for the program.
+In order to maintain eligibility, you will need to be on one of the following plans:

 Changes Due To COVID 19

 With the COVID 19 pandemic, parts of the program have temporarily changed.
-From March 13, 2020 to January 31, 2021, all monthly loan payments were suspended, meaning that you did not have to pay your regular monthly loan payment to stay eligible for public service loan forgiveness.
+From March 13, 2020 to January 31, 2021, all monthly loan payments were suspended, meaning that you did not have to pay your regular monthly loan payment to stay eligible for PSLF.
 While you could still make payments, if you did not, it wouldn’t negatively impact your eligibility in relation to the program, and you would still receive credit towards the 120 monthly payments even without actually paying them.
 However, you did still have to work for a qualifying employer full-time during this suspension.

 What To Do If You Don’t Qualify For Public Service Loan Forgiveness

-forgiveness program is one of the most popular loan forgiveness programs, it is one of several.
-There are a number of other loan forgiveness programs available that may be right for you, but make sure to be careful not to fall victim to a scam.
+If you are sure that you won’t qualify for Public Service Loan Forgiveness or have just found out that you don’t qualify, there are other options available.
+Although PSLF is one of the most popular loan forgiveness programs, it is one of several.
+There are a number of other loan forgiveness programs available that may be right for you, but make sure not to fall victim to a scam.

 Another option is to continue paying your income-based repayments, as many income-driven repayment plans have some form of loan forgiveness after about 20-25 years of payments.
-Anything that is forgiven will also be taxable too, unlike the public service loan forgiveness program.
+Anything that is forgiven will also be taxable too, unlike the Public Service Loan Forgiveness program.
 Finally, you could also consider refinancing your student loans to lower your interest rates and help save you money.
 However, the biggest downside to this is that you will not be able to qualify for loan forgiveness programs or an income-centered repayment plan and will need to prove that you have a stable income and good credit.